ytthuan/LeoSQLServerRServices/SQLOptimizationTips/README.md

 ## Enable to run R script within SQL query

 In order to run R script within SQL query, we first need to enable this functionality.
-You can enable the R Services when you are previsioning the VM.
+You can enable the R Services when you are provisioning the VM.
 If you forgot to do so, we are showing the detailed steps to enable SQL Server to run R code.

-* **Step 1:** Run the following command to explicitly enable the R Services feature; otherwise, it will not be possible to invoke R scripts even if the feature has been installed by setup.
+* **Step 1:** Run the following SQL query to explicitly enable the R Services feature on SQL Server; otherwise, it will not be possible to invoke R scripts even if the feature has been installed by setup.
     ```sql
     Exec sp_configure 'external scripts enabled', 1
     Reconfigure with override
     ```
 * **Step 2:** Restart the SQL server for the SQL Server instance.

-* **Step 3:** Verify that the R feature is enabled by running the following command and checking that the run value is set to 1.
+* **Step 3:** Verify that the R feature is enabled by running the following command and checking that the returning value is set to 1.
     ```sql
     Exec sp_configure 'external scripts enabled'
     ```

-* **Step 4:** Run simple R scripts like the following in SQL Server Management Studio.
+* **Step 4:** Run a simple R scripts like the following in SQL Server Management Studio.
     ```sql
     exec sp_execute_external_script @language =N'R',
     @script=N'OutputDataSet<-InputDataSet',